thnguyendev/phpcore/README.md

 ## Web API
 Steps to create a Web API with phpcore framework.
-1. Follow steps 1 to 4 from qucik start to setup new project.
+1. Follow steps 1 to 3 from quick start to setup new project.
 2. Create startup file <project folder>/src/server/Startup.php
     ```php
     <?php